Check scanrootkit

 States

-• WARN or CRIT if rootkit items are found, depending on the severity (default: CRIT)
+• WARN or CRIT (depending on --severity, default: CRIT) if confirmed rootkit items are found.

-• WARN if only possible rootkit items are found, regardless of the selected severity.
+• WARN if only possible rootkit items are found (confidence level below 100%), regardless of the selected severity.

 Perfdata / Metrics